CodeMaster7000/Password-Strength-Meter/README.md

-# Password-Strength-Meter
+# Password Strength Meter

-Ever wondered if your password are prone to be stolen?
+Ever wondered if your passwords are prone to being stolen by hackers?
 Test how strong your password is with this simple JavaScript tool!